vladigr1/DesignPattern/3. Structural/Exercise-9_Adapter/README.md

 * Client (DrawingEditor): collaborates with objects conforming to the Target interface.
 * Adaptee (TextView): defines an existing interface that needs adapting.
 * Adapter (TextShape): adapts the interface of Adaptee to the Target interface.

+**note**: in case you implement with class variable you must get the requested class (usually truth the constructor)
 ## Applicability
 Use the Adapter pattern when
 * you want to use an existing class, and its interface does not match the one you